|Program Sponsor:||CSU International Programs|

 |Areas of Study:||Anthropology, Business, Child Development, Early Childhood Education, Communications, Economics, Education, Engineering, Environmental Studies, European Studies, German, History, Human Development, Humanities, International Business, International Relations, International/Global Studies, Liberal Studies, Linguistics, Political Science, Political Science/Government, Psychology, Sociology||Special Notes:||Graduate students may participate for undergraduate credit.|

 GERMANY: LANGUAGE & CULTURE AT UNIVERSITY OF TÜBINGEN

 March 1: Secondary Deadline

 April 1: Late Applicant Deadline

-The CSU IP Learn German program is associated with the State of Baden-Württemberg, which is in southwest Germany and is home to world-renowned universities.
-The CSU IP program is coordinated by a CSU on-site staff member and the Office of International Relations at the University of Tübingen.
+The Germany: Language & Culture at University of Tübingen program is associated with the State of Baden-Württemberg, which is in southwest Germany and is home to world-renowned universities.
+The Germany: Language & Culture at University of Tübingen program is coordinated by a CSU on-site staff member and the Office of International Relations at the University of Tübingen.
 Students from every major are encouraged to participate, as a wide variety of educational opportunities are offered.